 Prevention, individual responsibility and self-awareness are perhaps components of a longer-term solution; a change in culture to one where we take responsibility for our own health and wellbeing, instead of taking them for granted and looking for ‘cures’ after things have gone wrong.

 That snorer across the room on the couch or snoring in the spare room, needs your help and by helping them (the health benefits for them are significant) you help yourself.

 Assuming you give a damn about living and not dying in a sleep-related accident… it changes the question from:

 “What do I need to do?“

 “What challenges await me?“

-Get ‘Johnny Snorer’ to use signposting (its free) and find out who can help.
+Get ‘Johnny Snorer’ to consult a sleep-trained pharmacist and find out who can help.